EduardoAG33/WRO-2025-Future-Engineers/README.md

 The Arduino Nano is a compact,microcontroller board based on the ATmega328P.
 Despite its small size, it offers full functionality with 14 digital I/O pins, 8 analog inputs, and a 16 MHz clock speed.
-It operates at 5V and can be powered through a Mini USB connection, a regulated 5V pin, or an external 7–12V input, we used this embedded system for programming the ultrasonic sensor and after pass the information to ev3,We chose this microcontroller because it provides sufficient performance for our project requirements, and its compact size fits perfectly within the available space of our design.
+It operates at 5V and can be powered through a Mini USB connection, a regulated 5V pin, or an external 7–12V input,

 **Medium motor EV3**